MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 | Teams                                      | 7                  |
 | Default                                    | 7                  |

-\* We allow extending the retention period beyond 7 days for managed, production environments without Dynamics 365 applications up to 28 days via PowerShell.
+\* We allow extending the retention period beyond seven days for managed, production environments without Dynamics 365 applications up to 28 days via PowerShell.
 For more information, see [Change the backup retention period](#change-the-backup-retention-period).

 ### About system backups